V-Sekai/manuals/decisions/20230611-wasm-in-v-sekai.md

 - [V-Sekai](https://v-sekai.org/)
 - This article was assisted by AI.

-## Glossary for Grade School People
+## Glossary

-Here's a glossary of definitions to help grade school people understand the terms used in the Wasm in V-Sekai proposal:
+Here's a glossary of definitions to help people understand the terms used in the Wasm in V-Sekai proposal:

 1. **WebAssembly (Wasm)**: A type of code that runs faster than regular code, making games and virtual worlds work better.